What is an appropriate level of parental support for student-athletes that benefits all participants?

 The research questioned is, what is an appropriate level of parental support for student-athletes that benefits all participants?
 Coaching is a profession where job turnover is high, because of the frustration of coaches and their relationships with the student-athletes' parents.
 In order to better understand the view points of all parties involved in athletics, the author was compelled to survey parents, student-athletes and coaches to better understand their motivations.
 Key influences included former and current student-athletes along with coaching colleagues and experts such as, Cumming, Ewing, Ogle, Gehring, Crawford and Cohn.
 The study included surveying parents, student-athletes, and coaches and graphing the results to look for common trends or discrepancies.
 The author planned to use this information as a guide for coaching and/or parenting a student-athlete.

 Larson, Reed, "What is an appropriate level of parental support for student-athletes that benefits all participants?"
 (2009).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 2202.